odoo/odoo/doc/reference/cmdline.rst

       These operations are case sensitive.
 Add option ``(?i)`` to match all databases (so domain ``odoo.com`` using ``(?i)%d`` matches the database ``Odoo``).

-    Since version 11, it's also possible to restrict access to a given database listen by using the --database parameter and specifying a coma-separated list of databases
+    Since version 11, it's also possible to restrict access to a given database listen by using the --database parameter and specifying a comma-separated list of databases

-    When combining the two parameters, db-filter superseed the coma-separated database list for restricting database list, while the coma-separated list is used for performing requested operations like upgrade of modules.
+    When combining the two parameters, db-filter superseed the comma-separated database list for restricting database list, while the comma-separated list is used for performing requested operations like upgrade of modules.

     .. code-block:: bash

         odoo-bin --db-filter ^11.*$

     Restrict access to databases whose name starts with 11

     .. code-block:: bash

         odoo-bin --database 11firstdatabase,11seconddatabase

     Restrict access to only two databases, 11firstdatabase and 11seconddatabase

     .. code-block:: bash

         odoo-bin --database 11firstdatabase,11seconddatabase -u base

     Restrict access to only two databases, 11firstdatabase and 11seconddatabase, and update base module on one database: 11firstdatabase If database 11seconddatabase doesn't exist, the database is created and base modules is installed

     .. code-block:: bash

         odoo-bin --db-filter ^11.*$ --database 11firstdatabase,11seconddatabase -u base

     Restrict access to databases whose name starts with 11,